energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Getting started.rst

 Getting started
 +++++++++++++++

-The model is a mathematical formulation of a linear programming.
-Ith can be solved with different solvers: CPLEX, Gurobi, GLPSOL, etc.
+The model is a linear programming problem.
+It can be solved with different solvers: CPLEX, Gurobi, GLPSOL, etc.
 The model was originally developed in AMPL.
 Running the model in AMPL requires the licences of AMPL and of at least one LP solver.

-However, the following version was tailored to be executed with GLPK [1]_, an open source model.
+However, the following version was tailored to be executed with GLPK [1]_, an open source linear programming kit.

 ..
 [1]
     A drawback of GLPK is the long computational time (30 times longer than with AMPL).
 Thus, most of the code developments are made with AMPL using the CPLEX solver.
-When computational time are refered, they were obtained with the latter solver.
+Each time computational times are indicated, they were obtained with the latter solver.

 How to install and run the model with GLPK: